 Notes

-- Leftover roasted zucchini will keep in a tightly sealed container in the refrigerator for 3 to 4 days and reheats well in the microwave.
+- Storage: Leftover roasted zucchini will keep in a tightly sealed container in the refrigerator for 3 to 4 days and reheats well in the microwave.

 Comments